JoeyBoolean/beer-menu-maker/README.md

 ========
 ~Joey Bachand

+The app is available to use here http://mighty-retreat-1847.herokuapp.com/

 User Stories
 ---
 + Beers must be able to be searched by names and return a list of results.